25prabhu10/notes/docs/Languages/Git/Git.md

 # reset everything to the latest snapshot
 git reset --hard HEAD

+# undoes all commits after [commit], preserving changes locally
+git reset [commit]

+# discards all history and changes back to the specified commit
+git reset --hard [commit]

 # interactively reset hunks of changes (patch)
 git reset -p
 ```

 Reset commit with the following options:

-- `--soft`: **Moves the commit changes into stagging area** and does not affect the current working area.
+- `--soft`: **Moves the commit changes into staging area** and does not affect the current working area.

 - `--hard`: **Deletes all the commit changes.
 Be cautious with this flag**.
-Might lose all changes from both stagging and working area to match the commit.
+Might lose all changes from both staging and working area to match the commit.

 - `--mixed`: Default operation.
 Moves commit changes to the _working area_.